2013 Bohol earthquake: Other Visayas islands

 In Negros Occidental, several private buildings incurred damage.
 In Iloilo, the administration office of Iloilo Airport was slightly damaged.
 In Siquijor, one person had died and three people were injured from the quake.
 Two people, one from Negros Oriental and one from Iloilo, were also injured.

 Mindanao

 The quake was felt in intensity V in Cagayan de Oro and Gingoog in Misamis Oriental, Surigao and Butuan in Agusan del Norte; intensity IV in Davao City, Cotabato, Zamboanga, Bukidnon, Zamboanga del Norte and Tacurong but no people were reported dead.
 There were no casualties, and damage to properties and infrastructures in Mindanao.

 Effects

 Transportation

 Several flights from Cebu and Bohol airports and airport operations were put on hold as a response to check the safety status of the airport buildings.
-Mactan International Airport in Mactan was later opened before midday; flights between Manila and Bohol were delayed due to temporary suspension of operations in Tagbilaran Airport for about three hours.
+Mactan International Airport was later opened before midday; flights between Manila and Bohol were delayed due to temporary suspension of operations in Tagbilaran Airport for about three hours.
 By October 17, all operations of seaports in Bohol and Cebu were back to normal.